DhavalDalal/long_story_solution/ReadMe.md

 so that I can get an idea of the individual and total exposure to the markets.
 ```
 ### This Iteration
+* The stories are already in prioritized order.

+* There is a dependency of Story #5 on Story #4, hence Story #4 needs to be delivered first.

+* Form an ensemble and work on delivering them.

 #### Story #4 Track a Portfolio
 ```
 As an administrator